abhinetics/Hacktoberfest-2021/README.md

 # Make a new file and add your any working code
 # Wrong Codes will be marked as spam
 -Best of luck 👍
+# Don't forget to give ⭐ ( To give star you can see on your screen on top right hand side Just smash it 💥 )